ExitAdviser is an FSBO (For Sale by Owner) platform that is specifically designed to help you to plan, prepare, and market your business for sale.

 There is no mandatory sequence of getting things done.
 However, a suggested approach may be the following:

-1. Navigate to the Go-to-Market Tool and update the contents of your Landing Page.
+1. Navigate to the Go-to-Market tool (Ad Editor) and update the contents of your landing page.

 4. You may want to create a Sales Memorandum.